kluctl/kluctl/docs/kluctl/deployments/deployment-yml.md

 upcoming deployments need the current or previous deployments to be finished beforehand.
 Previous deployments also include all sub-deployments from included deployments.

+Please note that barriers do not wait for readiness of individual resources.
+This means that it will not wait for readiness of services, deployments, daemon sets, and so on.
+To actually wait for readiness, use `waitReadiness: true` or `waitReadinessObjects`.

 Example:
 ```yaml
 deployments: